pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

    that applications in a container cannot gain additional privileges.
 A regular user cannot ``sudo`` or otherwise gain root privilege on the host via a container.
- - The Singularity Image Format (SIF) supports encryption of containers, as well as cryptographic signing and verification of their content.
+ - The Apptainer Image Format (SIF) supports encryption of containers, as well as cryptographic signing and verification of their content.
  - SIF containers are immutable and their payload is run directly, without extraction to disk.
 This means that the container can